davide-belli/davide-belli/README.md

  - Object detection in visual question answering:
    - [Adding Object Detection Skills to Visual Dialogue Agents](https://link.springer.com/chapter/10.1007/978-3-030-11018-5_17) (*ECCV 2018 workshop*)

-The repositories in this GitHub profile are 6+ years old, covering research and coursework projects from my MSc and BSc.
-They are not representative of the quality of the code I write these days.
+Note: the repositories in this GitHub profile are 6+ years old, covering research and coursework projects from my MSc and BSc.
+They are not representative of my current coding skills and practices.

 <!--
 **davide-belli/davide-belli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.